Highlights: Australian Open day one

-(Reuters) - Highlights of Monday’s opening day of the Australian Open, the first grand slam tournament of the year (all times GMT):
+(Reuters) - Five-time finalist Andy Murray fell in a five-set thriller against Spain’s Roberto Bautista Agut in the opening round of the Australian Open on Monday, while top contenders Roger Federer and Rafa Nadal recorded comfortable victories.

+Struggling with a chronic hip injury, three-time Grand Slam champion Murray had the Melbourne crowd roaring when he came back from two sets down before losing 6-4 6-4 6-7(5) 6-7(4) 6-2 in just over four hours.
-“If this was the last match it was an amazing way to end,” Murray said in an on-court interview.

-“I gave literally everything I had.
-It wasn’t enough tonight, so congratulations to Roberto and his team.
+“If this was my last match, it was an amazing way to end,” the 31-year-old Scot said.
+“I gave everything I had — it wasn’t enough tonight.”

+In an emotional news conference on Friday, Murray said the Australian Open could be his last tournament but after the match he left ajar the door for a return next year.

 Brave Murray bows out of Australian Open after epic comeback

-Federer serves up dominant first round win against Istomin
+Federer serves up dominant first-round win against Istomin

 Dimitrov bets on coach Agassi for Grand Slam breakthrough